 1 This week is going to be really hard so 2 it's important we take care of each other.
-Lots of hugs, lots of gifting, check in on each other.
-3 Yesterday we lost another boy, just 17.
-4 5 A lot of what we've been working towards 6 is, you know, sharing a light on where those problems 7 exist that are making our women weak.
+Lots of hugs, 3 lots of gifting, check in on each other.
+4 Yesterday we lost another boy, just 17.
+5 A lot of what we've been working towards 6 is, you know, sharing a light on where those problems 7 exist that are making our women weak.
 We're trying to 8 find solutions on how to make us stronger, because when we 9 make the mother strong the families will get strong, and 10 when the families are strong they make the community 11 strong.
-12 A lot of this process is about processing pain, and with that comes all kinds of terrible things our 13 14 families go through because of this pain.
+12 A lot of this process is about processing 13 pain, and with that comes all kinds of terrible things our 14 families go through because of this pain.
 Pain is from 15 poverty; pain is from violence; pain is from addiction; 16 intergenerational trauma.
 It's just layer, after layer, 17 after layer, and we're trying to peel all those layers 18 back, and we're asking the government to open its eyes and 19 see what we see.
-20 Because when we lose our women there's a 21 vacuum and a void that happens in our communities and you can feel it in our young people.
+20 Because when we lose our women there's a vacuum and a void that happens in our communities and you can feel it in our young people.
 They continually fall.
-So just keep in mind that we're going to be

-24 doing some heavy work this week and keep each other in our 25 hearts -- in our good hearts and our good minds and take
+doing some heavy work this week and keep each other in our

+hearts -- in our good hearts and our good minds and take